chimera-linux/chimera-live/README.md

 is generally written around similar methods.

 First, bootstrap your root with a package that is safe to install without pseudo-filesystems mounted in the target.
-That means `base-bootstrap` (which is very tiny) or `base-minimal` (which is a bit bigger), typically this does not really matter.
+That means `chimerautils`, as every base metapackage installs stuff that needs scripts.

 It is important to use `--initdb`, and it is also very important to have **at least apk-tools 3aa99faa83d08e45eff8a5cc95c4df16fb5bd257**, as older